 Expanding your investment portfolio involves a lot of financial planning and different investment options.
 Two of the most lucrative options are real estate vs stocks.
-Let’s delve a little deeper and see which one is a more favorable source of investment to add on to your investment profile.
+Let’s delve a little deeper and see which one is a more favorable source of investment to add to your investment profile.

 Let’s begin by looking at what stocks are.
 Stocks and shares are two inter-related terms.
 Even though they go hand-in-hand, there are some basic differences between the two.
 A stock is a general term used for ownership certificates of any corporation or company while a share is used to describe the stock certificate of that particular corporation or company.
 If you have shares of a company, you become a shareholder of that company.